sfc-gh-boconnor/scotland_hol/README.md

 Also, now you have a database, consider using the sample queries to create some new views or tables based on those examples.

-Its as simple as this >>> CREATE VIEW MYVIEW AS SELECT * FROM MYQUERY OR CREATE TABLE MYTABLE AS SELECT * FROM MYQUERY
+It's as simple as this...

+CREATE VIEW MYVIEW AS SELECT * FROM MYQUERY OR CREATE TABLE MYTABLE AS SELECT * FROM MYQUERY